Bell Springs Community

 Bell Springs is a small Aboriginal community, located proximate to Kununurra in the Kimberley region of Western Australia, within the Shire of Wyndham-East Kimberley.

 Native title

-The Miriuwung Gajerrong people are signatories to the Ord Final Agreement, a broad package of measures which implements a platform for future partnerships between the Miriuwung Gajerrong people, WA State Government, industry and developers for the benefit of the wider community and the East Kimberley region.
+The Miriuwung Gajerrong people are signatories to the Ord Final Agreement, a broad package of measures that implements a platform for future partnerships between the Miriuwung Gajerrong people, WA state government, industry and developers for the benefit of the wider community and the east Kimberley region.

 Governance

 At a broader governance level, Yawoorroong Miriuwung Gajerrong Yirrgeb Noong Dawang Aboriginal Corporation (MG Corp) acts in trust on behalf of all MG native title holders to ensure compliance with its obligations under the Ord Final Agreement including those relating to community living areas.

 MG Corp was incorporated under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 in 2006 and its constitution was subsequently amended in 2008.

 Although membership to MG Corp is limited to native title holders, MG Corp is not a native title prescribed body corporate.
 However MG Corp has the authority to assist MG peoples in relation to planning, management and use of traditional lands.